 #4 The temporary exhibitions of the France Pavilion

-Each temporary exhibition will be a journey to the heart of French diversity, excellence, and artistic know-how.
-Five temporary exhibitions will follow one another over the period of the Dubai World Expo with a type of art put in the spotlight each month: digital art, tableware, kinetic art, architecture, and fashion.
+Each temporary exhibition is a journey to the heart of French diversity, excellence, and artistic know-how.
+Five temporary exhibitions follow one another over the period of the Dubai World Expo with a type of art put in the spotlight each month: digital art, tableware, kinetic art, architecture, and fashion.

 Notre-Dame de Paris, the Experience, by Histovery & L’Oréal | from 1st October to 1st November 2021

 The French art de vivre, a dream to share, by the Chalhoub Group | from 8 November to 6 December 2021

 Chromosaturation, by Carlos Cruz-Diez | from 13 December 2021 to 14 January 2022

 The Grand Paris Express, by the SGP & Dominique Perrault | from 21 January to 21 February 2022

 Jean Paul Gaultier from A to Z | from 25 February to 31 March 2022

 #5 The artistic journey in the Belvédère of the France Pavilion

 The Belvédère, the Pavilion's exceptional event space, hosts professional and general public events.
 An artistic journey has been designed for these audiences, to personalise the different spaces and illustrate the central themes of the Pavilion: Light, Mobility, Innovation.